-Conduct research: Conduct research on the general safety and recommendations of accessible vehicles.
-A good place to start is at the National Highway Traffic and Safety Administration’s website in their Automotive Safety Issues for Persons with Disabilities section, which provides information about current regulations and standards, as well as access to reports and other consumer information.
+- Conduct research: Conduct research on the general safety and recommendations of accessible vehicles.
+A good place to start is at the National Highway Traffic and Safety Administration’s website in their Adapting Your Vehicle section, which provides information about current regulations and standards, as well as access to reports and other consumer information.

 Disability Parking Permits

 There are two types of disability parking permits available: Identification placards and license plates.
 Both permit the vehicle to park in parking spaces marked with the international symbol of access for people with disabilities.
 Applications for disability parking permits are available at your local DMV customer service center or by mail.